Stochastic resonance of rotating particles in turbulence

 The competition and interplay between effects of turbulence and magnetic fields may lead to complex particle dynamics, yet to be understood, presenting a fundamental challenge in predicting and controlling particle behavior in turbulent environments.

 Here, we explore this question by investigating the rotational dynamics of magnetic particles in turbulence under a rotating magnetic field.

+While deterministic synchronized and oscillation (back-and-forth) rotational regimes have been observed in zero-noise systems (e.g., compasses or rolling particles in quiescent fluids \cite{croquette1981cascade, poye2018bipolar, kaiser2017flocking}), our work extends this understanding into the complex environment of fully developed turbulence.
+We systematically explore the complex interplay between deterministic external magnetic forcing and turbulent hydrodynamic torques, revealing a significantly richer phase space of particle rotational dynamics.
 We show that the effect of turbulence (vorticity) acts as an effective noise (Supplementary Information) and reveal the first signature of the emergence of stochastic resonance (SR)\textemdash{}a counterintuitive phenomenon where internal fluctuations non-linearly cooperate with external forcing to amplify the system response \cite{benzi1981mechanism,nicolis1982stochastic,gammaitoni1998stochastic,simonotto1997visual,benzi2010stochastic,budrikis2021forty,lu2015effects,wu2024nonlinearity,peters2021extremely}\textemdash{}of particles in turbulence, which can be used as the mechanism of magnetic particles acting as effective vorticity probes for a novel type of turbulence ``microscope''.
 While the concept of SR, initially observed in bistable systems subjected to noise and weak periodic signals, has since been extended to a wide range of physical and biological systems, as well as signal processing and computer science \cite{douglass1993noise,braun1994oscillation,wiesenfeld1995stochastic,mcdonnell2009stochastic,mcdonnell2011benefits,pisarchik2023coherence}, its role in turbulence-driven rotational dynamics remains mostly unexplored.